ashmchiu/cs184-final-proj-writeup/milestone.md

     <img src="../assets/milestone/milestone_update.gif" width="30%"/>
 </div>

-Using 90 frames/second, 30 steps/frame, and 20,000 particles.
+90 frames/second, 30 steps/frame, 20,000 particles.
 A higher resolution version is on [YouTube](https://youtu.be/XzGDkuJSUBg).

 ## Reflections
 In our current simulations, we like that the particles are attracted to the sphere, wrapping around rather than falling straight down.
 However, we'd like to fix a few things in **particle movements**:
 - **volume preservation**: preserve density across honey particles.
-The particles are treated discretely so there's a 2D-ification of honey as it pools flatly at the bottom on the plane, but it should coil.
+The particles are treated discretely so there's a 2D-ification as it pools flatly on the plane, when the honey should coil.
 - **snail trail**: particles should mushroom out before colliding with the sphere ([reference](/assets/proposal/honey_on_sphere.png)), but they immediately hit the sphere unnaturely with a few sparse particles trickling down.

 ## Updated Work Plan